schotanp/climate-change-fall2022/assignment-instructions/a0-intro-to-github.md

 - [Daring Fireball's Markdown Introduction](https://daringfireball.net/projects/markdown/)

 ## 5. (optional) Adding scientific symbols and equations
+In this lesson, you will learn how to create and insert scientific symbols and equations into Markdown documents using HTML.
 While the simplicity of Markdown is usually an asset, there are times when you need to present text using more complex formatting--for example, when using symbols and equations.
-Given that these pieces aren't baked into Markdown, you'll need to resort to using HTML coding.
+Thankfully, Markdown documents accommodate HTML, so whenever you hit a limitation with it, you can use HTML instead.
 This involves a bit more technical skill, but it's something that you can figure out pretty quickly with the help of Google.

 ### 5.1 Symbols